 - Ward of the state status

-More detail on these above exceptions is provided on the Forms page, scroll down to "Unusual Circumstances Affecting Dependency Status."
+More detail on these above exceptions is provided on the page, scroll down to "Unusual Circumstances Affecting Dependency Status."

 Re-evaluation due to a Change

 When you complete the FAFSA, you will be asked about your income from the prior year.
-If there has been a significant change in your family situation, or if your current income is less than the income reported on the FAFSA, or if your Adjusted Gross Income includes an IRA rollover, you may request re-evaluation.
+If there has been a significant change in your family situation, or if your current income is less than the income reported on the FAFSA, or if your Adjusted Gross Income includes an IRA rollover, you may request a re-evaluation.
 You will need to submit supporting documentation.
 It may be possible to have your eligibility recalculated using the most current income information.
 You can find the Re-evaluation Form on the Forms page.